 - Trust in a digital partnership means being able to fail together, so that boundaries are pushed and weakness is turned into strength.

 Technology is helping companies adapt to a changing regulatory landscape.

-Thomson Reuters is also committed to providing its customers with solutions to help fight financial crime, including on behalf of global corporate and financial services companies.
+We are also committed to providing its customers with solutions to help fight financial crime, including on behalf of global corporate and financial services companies.

 The recently launched World-Check Customer Risk Screener is a first-of-its-kind application, designed to drive improved workflow and help clients more efficiently on-board and manage customer risk screening using Salesforce.

 We recently spoke with John Higgins from Salesforce about how his company looks at digital partnerships, and how it creates truly lasting technology solutions for its customers through the Success Cloud.

 The Success Cloud is a comprehensive group that focuses on ensuring every customer has the best possible experience with Salesforce — and can transform its business and products using Salesforce advisory services.

 Q: John, tell us more about your role at Salesforce